 Dr. Tatum is the author of Can We Talk About Race?
 And Other Conversations in an Era of School Resegregation (2007), “Why Are All the Black Kids Sitting Together in the Cafeteria?” and Other Conversations about Race (1997), and Assimilation Blues: Black Families in a White Community (1987).

 In 2005, Beverly was awarded the prestigious Brock International Prize in Education for her innovative leadership in the field.
 A Fellow of the American Psychological Association, she was the 2014 recipient of the APA Award for Outstanding Lifetime Contributions to Psychology.
-She is a member of the national Teach for America board.
+She served as the Vice Chair on Teach for America's national board until 2018.
 She holds a B.A. degree in psychology from Wesleyan University, an M.A. and Ph.D. in clinical psychology from the University of Michigan, as well as an M.A. in Religious Studies from the Hartford Seminary.